 Recommended previous knowledge

-10 credits overlap with FYS4240 - Computer based instrumentation and micro controllers
+10 credits overlap with FYS4240 - Data acquisition and control

 The course extends over a full semester with 10 hours teaching per week (2 hours of lectures and 8 hours with lab access).

 There are four mandatory laboratory assignments and one mandatory project assignment.